shantvanu/Employee-Onboarding/Readme.md

 ## 🐛 Known Issues

-None at this time.
-All features are working as expected.
+- All core features are working as expected.

+- The Toggle Theme button is currently not switching the Scaffold to Light Theme as intended.
+The toggle action is triggered, but the UI does not reflect the theme change.

 ## 📝 Development Notes